2.2 Administration and governance of youth volunteering

 On this page

-Anyone interested in taking up volunteering is not required to obtain specific permits to engage in voluntary activities and there are no specific restrictions which limit participation in volunteering activities.
+Anyone interested in taking up volunteering is not required to obtain specific permits to engage in voluntary activities and there are no specific restrictions that limit participation in volunteering activities.
 In this regard, volunteering happens both formally and informally.

 Formal volunteering is governed centrally and the main governmental authority responsible for volunteering and hence youth volunteering in Malta is the Parliamentary Secretariat for Youth, sport and Voluntary Organisations within the Ministry for Inclusion and Quality of Life.
 Both the Commissioner for Voluntary Organisations and the Malta Council for the Voluntary Sector fall under this Ministry.
 The Commissioner for Voluntary Organisations is the regulatory authority responsible for this sector with the aim of monitoring and supervising the activities of voluntary organisations as well as supporting them.
-The Malta Council for the Voluntary Sector sees over the development of an effective and efficient voluntary sector through the delivery of a range of support and capacity building services.
+The Malta Council for the Voluntary Sector sees the development of an effective and efficient voluntary sector through the delivery of a range of support and capacity-building services.